Buttheads, A Toy Whose Head Is A Butt, Is The Hot Toy On The Market

 The toys arrive with four original characters, per the website: Tushi (Master of the Martial Farts), Robutt (Artificial Inflatulence), The Grim Ripper (Silent But Deadly), and Brainfart (The Farting Dead).

 The different Buttheads even have distinct personas.
-Brainfart, according to the website, is “a true ‘can-ibal,’ Brainfart’s farts can chew through just about anything.
-You can’t kill him…or his smell!”
+Brainfart, according to the Wowwee website, is “a true ‘can-ibal,’ Brainfart’s farts can chew through just about anything.
+You can’t kill him… or his smell!”

 Of the Grim Ripper, the site claims that “you won’t hear him approach, but The Grim Ripper’s scent will stop you DEAD in your tracks!”
 Tushi’s “blade always remains sharp for cutting the cheese!
 He is the master of cheek to cheek combat!”
 And Robutt is described as “artificial Intelligence?
 More like Artificial Inflatulence!
-Meet Robutt: the ULTIMATE fart machine!
+Meet Robutt: the ULTIMATE fart machine!”

 The brand also uses the overall slogan “Loud and Proud” for its flatulent heroes.